 - Any such petition must be given to the director of the Career Development Office at least one week prior to the scheduled appearance of the representative.
 The director will see that the representative is notified immediately of this request, and, if the representative is willing, will arrange conditions for this meeting.

-Cases in which an allegation of violation of the foregoing regulations is brought against a Smith College student are within the jurisdiction of the Smith College Judicial Board.
+Cases in which an allegation of violation of the foregoing regulations is brought against a Smith College student are within the jurisdiction of the College Conduct Board.

 Cases in which an allegation of violation of these regulations is brought against any other person shall be referred to the president of the college.